45 Day Read The Gospel Challenge

 alt tag: #sinnersnotrighteous

-OVERVIEW OF THE GOSPEL OF MARK Chapter Two
+OVERVIEW OF THE GOSPEL OF MARK CHAPTER TWO

 Note: Salvation is free and for everyone regardless of past and status.
 Christians are to talk with all in order to spread the word of God and bear fruit (turn sinners into believers).
 It doesn’t mean believers have to be a sinner’s friend or entertain sinners as a guest in your home.

-It means the gospel is to be told to all that will hear.
 Convert sinners and you will have made friends for eternity.

 Your friends will meet you at the gates of heaven.
 However, be careful in converting sinners because a sinner may convert you.
 2 Corinthians 6:14 “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?”

 Note: Jesus demonstrates the power of his spirit distinguishing his divine nature and spirit that made him greater than the others, especially John the Baptist whom the people respected.
 Colossians 2:9 “For in him [Jesus] dwelleth all the fulness of the Godhead bodily.”

-Note: In scriptures in later chapters, Jesus said to do good on the Sabbath.
+In scriptures in later chapters, Jesus said to do good on the Sabbath.
 Healing on the Sabbath was considered work and not to be done on the Sabbath.
 The Sabbath is the last day of the workweek.
 Before Jesus’ arrival, not observing the sabbath in the strict law that was given, resulted in death.
 Here is a past post that is titled, “Sabbath.”

 jesussabbatheagledove